npm/read-package-json-fast/README.md

 - Remove any `scripts` members that are not a string value.
 - Normalize a string `bin` member to `{ [name]: bin }`.
 - Fold `optionalDependencies` into `dependencies`.
+- Set the `_id` property if name and version are set.
+(This is load-bearing in a few places within the npm CLI.)

 ## WHAT THIS MODULE DOES NOT DO